louiskwt/teach-myself-cs/system/coad/notes.md

 		3. Engineering development costs are high and largely independent of volume; thus, the development cost per die is lower with high-volume parts.

+**Performance**

+- Designing Performance

+	- response time

+		- aka execution time

+		- the time between the start and completion of a task including disk accesses, memory access, I/O activities, operating system over-head, cpu execution time and so on

+		- this's what a user would be interested in

+	- thoughput or bandwidth

+		- the total amount of work done in a given time

+- General point: Decreasing response time almost always improves throughput.

+- Special point

+> If, however, the demand for processing in the second case was almost as large as the throughput, the system might force requests to queue up.
+In this case, increasing the throughput could also improve response time, since it would reduce the waiting time in the queue.
+Thus, in many real computer systems, changing either execution time or throughput often affects the other.